January 14, 2009: Steve Jobs’ cancer worsens to the point that he takes a medical leave from Apple.

 Reality distortion field applies to Steve Jobs’ health

-Jobs returned to Apple in 2005, telling everyone he had been cured — which is the same thing he told students during his famous Stanford commencement address in June 2005.
-Sadly, he wasn’t.
+Jobs returned to Apple in 2005, telling everyone he had been cured — which is the same thing he told students during his famous Stanford commencement address in June of that year.
+Sadly, he wasn’t cured of cancer.
 This became obvious to everyone by Apple’s Worldwide Developers Conference in August 2006, where Jobs appeared much thinner than before.

 A ‘hormone imbalance’